ChengHang-GithHub/XiaoYi-AIIDE-2019/README.md

 UAlberta Bot (Thanks to Author : David Churchill)
 BWEM (Map Analyzer, Thanks to Author : Igor Dimitrijevic) SAIDA (Thanks to Author :Samsung Artificial Intelligence & Data Analytics)

+In addition: our bot is modified based on SAIDA, and the specific improvement points are described in detail in the uploaded PPT.